 The Legend of Zelda was an awesome video game from the 80s.
-The Zelda 106 Tour1 is DPS ski that may soon become legend amongst female backcountry skiers.
-That’s because it offers easy skiing performance in just about every condition story-tellers will enc..
+The Zelda 106 Tour1 is a DPS ski that may soon become legend amongst female backcountry skiers.
+That’s because they offer easy skiing performance in just about every condition story-tellers will ..

 The Wailer 112 started a new comparison category for us called “excess fat”.
 Sure, DPS made the touring version of its iconic resort ski light enough to carry uphill.
 But skiing back down on it is cheating, pure and simple.
 The rockered profile perfectly ..

 Ladies, if you’re a glutton for powder, please meet the Yvette Tour1.
 The ever-popular Wailer/Yvette shape can now be safely carried uphill and ripped back down on the deepest of days.
 DPS used it’s Tour1 layup, including the carbon and glass laminates, t..

 You can probably ski on water with these.
 If you want to avoid penetrating said water, skin track, or deep powder, check out the DPS Lotus 124 Tour1.
 We won’t carry them uphill for you, but apparently they aren’t too bad to lug up there, and reportedly th..